tongson/taarr/README.markdown

         ├── files-avocado              <--- synced to the avocado host then group:* is called ├── lib                        <--- sourced along with group:* scripts └── script

+### NOTES

+Tested on Linux only.

+Remote host only requires OpenSSH installed.
+It's recommended that the host running `rr` should configure remote hosts through `~/.ssh/config`.

+Requires OpenSSH 4.7+ for sftp recursive file transfers.
+If you can't use 4.7+, a workaround is to use heredocs.

+Scripts should specify `$@` if it wants to use arguments passed.